enterprise-oss/osso-docs/docs/usage/admin-ui/admin_ui.md

 for each application that needs to consume these profiles.

 The Osso Admin UI makes it easy to create OAuth Clients.
 Navigate to your Osso instance, choose OAuth Clients from the menu, and click the button to Create an OAuth Client.
-You must be authenticated into Osso with a JWT with the `admin` scope.

 You'll be asked to enter a name to identify the OAuth Client, and to specify redirect URIs where the OAuth server may send your users once they authenticate.
 Osso will generate a Client ID and Client Secret which you will